kumahq/kuma-website/docs/docs/1.2.3/networking/cni.md

 Kuma CNI can be leveraged in the two installation methods for Kubernetes: using [`kumactl`](/docs/1.2.3/installation/kubernetes) and with [Helm](/docs/1.2.3/installation/helm).
 The default settings are tuned for OpenShift with Multus, therefore to use it in other environments we need to set the relevant configuration parameters.

-Below are the etails of how to set-up each of the options, considering and example where a plain Kubernetes cluster deployed with `kubeadm` and the default Calico CNI is used.
+Below are the details of how to set-up each of the options, considering and example where a plain Kubernetes cluster deployed with `kubeadm` and the default Calico CNI is used.

 :::: tabs
 ::: tab "kumactl"